Federation CJA Board of Directors:

 When not occupied with community work, Joel manages investments for his extended family.
 He and his wife have three sons.

-Currently, Steve chairs the Strategic Impact Committee of Federation CJA, whose role is to ensure that funds identified by the Budget and Finance Committee are allocated, with the approval of the Board, to FCJA's impact partners.
+Steve chaired the YAD Campaign in 2013 and was the first president of GenMTL, Federation CJA's young adult division, a division of Jewish Identity Montreal.
+He also chaired the Strategic and Impact Committee of Federation CJA, whose role is to ensure that funds identified by the Budget and Finance Committee are allocated, with the approval of the Board, to FCJA's impact partners.

-Beyond Federation CJA, Steve sits on the Board of Directors at Les Écoles Azrieli UTT/Herzliah and is very involved with the Chabad of TMR.
+Beyond Federation CJA, Steve sat on the Board of Directors at Les Écoles Azrieli UTT/Herzliah and is very involved with the Chabad of TMR.
+He is a graduate of the Wexner Heritage Program and runs a high net-worth wealth management practice at Canaccord Genuity.

 Chair, Financial Resource Development